Museum Calceo-Zarianum 1622

 - mass of both M. supracoracoideus

-- measurement of the ovary
+- measurement of the ovary and mass if large

 - oviducht (straight = never bred, sinuous = have bred), and mass if swollen